PaddlePaddle/PaddleSeg/README.md

 * We published a paper on portrait segmentation named [PP-HumanSeg](https://github.com/PaddlePaddle/PaddleSeg/blob/develop/contrib/PP-HumanSeg/paper.md), and release Semantic Connectivity-aware Learning (SCL) framework and a Large-Scale Teleconferencing Video Dataset.
 * We published a paper on interactive segmentation named [EdgeFlow](https://arxiv.org/abs/2109.09406), in which the proposed approach achieved SOTA performance on several well-known datasets, and upgraded the interactive annotation tool, [EISeg](./EISeg).
 * We released two [Matting](./contrib/Matting) algorithms, DIM and MODNet, which achieve extremely fine-grained segmentation.
-* We provided advanced features on segmentation model compression, [Knowlede Distillation](./slim/distill) and [Model Quantization](./slim/quant), which accelerate model inference on multi-devices deployment.
+* We provided advanced features on segmentation model compression, [Knowledge Distillation](./slim/distill) and [Model Quantization](./slim/quant), which accelerate model inference on multi-devices deployment.

 ## PaddleSeg Introduction